sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 walkthrough of preparing a new system for simulating, using dltBC as an example
 ## Intro and Goals
 dltBCDX is a multi-protein complex embedded in the cell wall of gram-positive bacteria and is involved in decorating the outer surface of the cell wall with D-alanine residues.
 These D-alanines attach to LTAs (lipotechoic acid) on the extracellular surface and provide the bacterium with a positive charge, which protects the bacterium from attack by antibiotics or an immune response.

 Since D-alanine passes through the dltBCDX complex via sequential covalent interactions, it can't be modeled through a single simulation.
 This tutorial is based on the preparation of dltB alone and dltBC simulations.

-We are going to prepare our system using various software packages, then initiate simulations on Savio (UC Berkeley's HPCC).
+We are going to prepare our system using various software packages, then initiate simulations on Savio (UC Berkeley's High Performance Computing Cluster).

 dltB has 415 residues (depends on species). dltBC has 415 (B) + 79 (C) residues.
 For both simulations, we will be using a POPC bilayer to simulate the bacterium cell wall, and Amber's FF14SB and TIP3P water model.

-Steps for setting up a simulation:
+### Steps for setting up a simulation:
 1. Prepare protein
-	- Acquire appropriate PDB files
-	- Clean and prepare the protein
 2. Add environment / solvate
-   	- Add waters, ions, and bilayer/water box
-3. Generate starting files
-	- Parameter + inpcrd files
-	- Eq, Min, and Heat files
-	- bash file script for running sim
-4. Prepare Savio
-	- folder for each replicate, duplicate input files, set up symlinks, specify run params
+3. Parametrize system
-5. Kick off sims, monitor
+4. Kick off sims
-   	- tips for monitoring/checking statuses
-   	- how to download trajectories and visualize
+5. Monitor, troubleshoot

 # 1: Prepare protein
+### Extra Notes
 From https://erikh.gitlab.io/group-page/protsetup.html:
 - Is the protein a monomer, dimer? or n-mer?
 - Are there Cys-Cys- crosslinks?